Explore the program:

 Women were told to keep to the private world of the home while men were told to go out in public to make their fortunes.
 Of course, women defied restrictions and attempts to keep them down.
 After all, the ruler of England for the first half of Shakespeare’s career, Queen Elizabeth I, was a woman!

-Gender issues arise elsewhere in the play; Cassius, for example, remembers a swimming competition with Caesar in which the great ruler nearly drowned, “like a sick girl.”
+Ancient Rome was not a happy time for women either.
 In antiquity, Caesar was often mocked for his supposed femininity and his romantic relationships with other men.
 In an ancient biography of Caesar, Suetonius writes that Caesar was rumored to have had an affair with the King of Bithynia, often being teased as the “Queen of Bithynia,” and that the politician Curio proclaimed in a speech that Caesar was “every man’s woman, and every woman’s man.”

 Et tu, Brute?: The famous phrase “Et tu, Brute?” is a modern invention.
 In antiquity, it was popularly believed that Caesar instead spoke to Brutus in Ancient Greek, not their native Latin, saying “kai su, teknon” (“and you, my child”) as his friend joined in on the assassination.